CryptoOnion/doc/concepts/remote_access.md

 ## Variables
-Accessing variables works by using the `asLocal` directive:
+Accessing variables works by using the `asLocal` directive as well:
 ```scala
 val counter = placed[Client] {0}
 val geigercounter = placed[Server] {0}